Didcot power stations: Demolition

 The three southern cooling towers of Didcot A were demolished by explosives on Sunday 27 July 2014 at 05:01 BST.

 There had been a campaign to move the time of the demolition to 6 a.m. or later to enable local people to watch the demolition more conveniently, but RWE refused.
-Despite the early morning demolition, many thousands of people turned out to watch from vantage points, as well as those who watched the towers come down via a live Internet stream and the event trended on Twitter with the hashtag #DidcotDemolition.
+Despite the early morning demolition, many thousands of people turned out to watch from vantage points, as well as those who watched the towers come down via a live Internet stream.
+The event trended on Twitter with the hashtag #DidcotDemolition.

 The three remaining cooling towers were demolished by explosion early on 18 August 2019.
 The chimney was demolished at 07:30 GMT on 9 February 2020.

 2016 collapse

 On 23 February 2016, a large section of the former boiler house at Didcot A power station collapsed while the building was being prepared for demolition.
 One person was killed outright and three people were listed as missing presumed dead.
 Four or five people were injured, three seriously.
 Additionally, around 50 people were treated for dust inhalation.
 The rubble from the collapse was 9 m high and unstable, which along with the instability of the remaining half of the building hampered search efforts.

 The collapse occurred at around 16:00 GMT, and Thames Valley Police declared a "major incident" shortly thereafter.
 Initial reports of an explosion were ruled out by police after being reported in the media for several hours following the incident.

 The boiler house was a steel framed building with the boilers suspended from the superstructure and above ground level to allow for their expansion.
 At the time of the collapse it was being prepared for explosive demolition on 5 March, a process which involved cutting the structure to weaken it.

-On 17 July 2016, what remained of the structure was demolished in a controlled explosion.
+On 17 July 2016, what remained of the structure was demolished in a controlled explosion by Alford Technologies.
 The bodies of the three missing men were still in the remains at that time.
 A spokesman said that due to the instability of the structure, they had been unable to recover the bodies.
 Robots were used to place the explosive charges due to the danger and the site was demolished just after 6 o'clock in the morning (BST).
 The families said that they wanted their dead relatives back in one piece, not hundreds of pieces but the demolition company highlighted the inherent danger of rescue operations citing that "legally you could not justify humans going back in."